 - Test Rating: $70 per hour

-- ITA appeals sessions are paid in increments of 3 (i.e., $70 for 1-3 appeals, $140 for 4-6 appeals, $210 for 7-9 appeals, etc.)
+- ITA appeals sessions are paid in increments of 3, $70 for 1-3 appeals, $140 for 4-6 appeals, $210 for 7-9 appeals, etc.

-- AEP placement exam ratings are paid in the following increments: $35 for 1-4 exams, $70 for 5-8 exams, $105 for 9-12 exams, $140 for 13-16 exams, $175 for 17-20 exams, $210 for 21-24 exams, $245 for 25-28 exams, $280 for 29-32 exams, etc.
+- AEP placement exam ratings are paid in increments of 4: $35 for 1-4 exams, $70 for 5-8 exams, $105 for 9-12 exams, $140 for 13-16 exams, $175 for 17-20 exams, $210 for 21-24 exams, $245 for 25-28 exams, $280 for 29-32 exams, etc.

-- IEP placement exam ratings are paid in the following increments: $35 for 1-5 exams, $70 for 6-10 exams, $105 for 11-15 exams, $140 for 16-20 exams, $175 for 21-25 exams, $210 for 26-30 exams, $245 for 31-35 exams, $280 for 36-40 exams, etc.
+- IEP placement exam ratings are paid in increments of 5: $35 for 1-5 exams, $70 for 6-10 exams, $105 for 11-15 exams, $140 for 16-20 exams, $175 for 21-25 exams, $210 for 26-30 exams, $245 for 31-35 exams, $280 for 36-40 exams, etc.

 - ENGL 105 Final Exam rating: $140 per class session.